Mangal Dosha (Kuja Dosha): The Truth Behind the Fear

 Remedies & Guidance

-Check if your chart has Mangal Dosha and whether cancellation conditions apply.
-Generate your Vedic birth chart for a complete Mangal Dosha analysis.
+Wondering if your chart has Mangal Dosha — and whether it actually matters?
+Generate your Vedic birth chart for a complete analysis, including cancellation conditions.

 Frequently Asked Questions

-Approximately 40-50% of all charts have Mars in the specified houses from at least one reference point (Lagna, Moon, or Venus).
-However, severe Mangal Dosha — present from all three reference points without cancellation conditions — is much rarer.
-Most cases are mild and have at least one or two cancellation conditions that significantly reduce the dosha's impact.
+Very common — approximately 40-50% of all charts have Mars in the specified houses from at least one reference point.
+However, severe Mangal Dosha (present from all three reference points without cancellation conditions) is much rarer.
+Most cases are mild with at least one or two cancellation conditions that significantly reduce the impact.
+So if someone told you that you have it, there is a good chance the details matter more than the label.

 Yes, especially when cancellation conditions are present.
 If the Mangal Dosha is mild (from only one reference point) or has cancellations (Mars dignified, Jupiter aspecting, born on Tuesday, etc.), marrying a non-Manglik is generally considered acceptable.
 The overall chart compatibility through Ashtakoot matching and Navamsa analysis matters more than the dosha alone.
 Many successful marriages exist between Manglik and non-Manglik partners.

-Yes, Mars matures at age 28 in Vedic astrology.
-After this age, the native typically learns to manage Mars's aggressive energy more constructively.
+Yes.
+Mars matures at age 28 in Vedic astrology.
+After this age, you typically learn to manage Mars's aggressive energy more constructively.
 The dosha's marriage-disrupting potential decreases, though it does not disappear entirely.
-Marriages after 28 are generally less affected by Mangal Dosha than early marriages.
+Marriages after 28 are generally less affected by Mangal Dosha than early marriages — which is worth knowing if you are under pressure to marry young because of it.

-Mars in the 7th house (directly afflicting the marriage house) and Mars in the 8th house (affecting marital longevity and stability) are generally considered the most severe placements.
-Mars in the 1st and 2nd houses are moderate, while Mars in the 4th and 12th are considered relatively milder forms.
-However, cancellation conditions can neutralize even severe placements.
+Mars in the 7th house (directly afflicting marriage) and Mars in the 8th house (affecting marital stability) are generally considered the most severe placements.
+Mars in the 1st and 2nd houses are moderate.
+Mars in the 4th and 12th are relatively milder forms.
+However, cancellation conditions can neutralize even the severe placements — so the house alone does not tell the full story.

 Related Topics